 The student is also introduced to the physical therapist's role in disease prevention and health promotion, education, consultation, legislation and policy-making, and administration.
 The student engages in scholarly inquiry, either by completing a case report or conducting research under the direction and mentorship of a faculty member.
 The student may also explore topics beyond those required in the professional curriculum through elective courses or workshops offered by the Department and College.

-Students complete three full-time clinical practica, totaling 36 weeks of clinical experience.
-More than 300 clinical sites around the United States are available to provide a broad base of experiences in a variety of settings.
+Students complete three full-time clinical practical, totaling 36 weeks of clinical experience.
+Nearly 600 clinical sites around the United States are available to provide a broad base of experiences in a variety of settings.
 The sites represent the continuum of health care practice settings including acute care hospitals, rehabilitation hospitals, outpatient private practices, ambulatory care centers, skilled nursing facilities, school/ preschool programs, and home health care.
-Full-time clinical practica experiences are integrated in the second and third professional years, enabling students to apply information learned in didactic courses to patients and clients.
+Full-time clinical practical experiences are integrated in the second and third professional years, enabling students to apply information learned in didactic courses to patients and clients.

 The DPT program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 The Department, through its policies and procedures, is committed to assuring compliance with the evaluative criteria established by CAPTE.